 Plain English Breakdown

-The official source does not provide specific details on how to choose members of the Presidential Search Committee.
+The bill does not provide specific details on how the Presidential Search Committee members are chosen.

 California State University Campus Presidents: Hiring Process

-This law sets rules for hiring new presidents at California State University campuses, including requiring written notice of resignation and establishing a search committee to recommend three finalists.
+This law sets rules for hiring new presidents at California State University campuses, including how to form a search committee and hold public forums.

 What This Bill Does